moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 # 1. Post-imputation

 The HRC r1.1.
-2016 reference panel is well preprocessed, therefore the output VCF files do not contain variant duplicates and do not contain multi-allelics.
+2016 reference panel is well preprocessed, therefore the output VCF files do not contain variant duplicates and do not contain multi-allelics in the same record.
+Therefore, their conversion to PLINK after imputation score filtering is more straightforward.
+The following assume that the VCF files are named as they are delivered by the Michigan Imputation Server, i.e.
-Therefore, their conversion to PLINK after imputation score filtering is more strightforward.
-The following assume that the VCF files are named as they are delivered by the Michigan Imputation Server, i.e. `chr{1..22}.dose.vcf.gz`.
+`chr{1..22}.dose.vcf.gz`.

 ## 1.1 Provision of HRC good quality variants for PCA